 Suddenly there was lots more screaming, and yelling - incoherent.
 Loud bangs and frantic movements shook the room.
 With overwhelming speed he yanked her backwards, holding her to him with a firm, blood coated hand pressed to her chest.

-She faded in and out.
+Her bare feet dragged the floor as he backed away.
 Lots of big guns were pointed at him now.

 “Oh, but I don’t think you want that,” he taunted.
 The lady translated.
 “Because then I’d have to drop her.
 Not good...”